 Use or attempted use by an athlete of a prohibited substance or a prohibited method.

-Refusing or failing without compelling justification to submit to sample collection after notification as authorized in applicable anti-doping rules or otherwise evading sample collection.
+Refusing, evading, or failing without compelling justification to submit to sample collection after notification as authorized in applicable anti-doping rules.

-Violation of applicable requirements regarding athlete availability for out-of-competition testing including failure to file required whereabouts information and missed tests which are declared based on rules which comply with the International Standard for Testing.
-Any combination of three missed tests and/or filing failures within an eighteen-month period as determined by anti-doping organizations with jurisdiction over the athlete shall constitute an anti-doping rule violation.
+Violation of applicable requirements regarding athlete availability for out-of-competition testing.
+Any combination of three missed tests and/or filing failures within a twelve-month period as determined by anti-doping organizations with jurisdiction over the athlete shall constitute an anti-doping rule violation.

 Tampering or attempted tampering with any part of doping control.